 “It enabled us to actively pursue opportunities to interact with policymakers, businesses, and leaders in society to address major AI-related fears, such as of ‘black box’ machines manipulating human society, unethical uses of AI, and that AI may widen the gap between the rich and the poor,” she added.

-The project’s first face-to-face meeting was held in late-2017, laying the groundwork for the crafting of a series of working papers and their resulting policy recommendations.
-As many as twelve of these AI-related working papers were reviewed at the second face-to-face meeting in September, reflecting eager participation by APRU members.
-An accompanying project workshop took on key questions, such as how to establish more trust in AI and how to amplify human intelligence through the use of AI towards beneficial ends.
+The project’s first meeting was held in late-2017, laying the groundwork for the crafting of a series of working papers and their resulting policy recommendations.
+As many as twelve of these AI-related working papers were reviewed at the second meeting in September, reflecting eager participation by APRU members.
+An accompanying project workshop took on key questions, such as how to establish more trust in AI and how to amplify human intelligence through the use of AI toward beneficial ends.
 The project’s preliminary outcome was prominently featured by the Pacific Economic Cooperation Council’s State of the Region Report 2018-2019, which fed into the 30th APEC ministerial meeting held in the following month in Port Moresby, Papua New Guinea.

 “The title of our book reflects the belief that access to the benefits of AI should be transparent, open, and understood by and accessible to all people regardless of their geographic, generational, economic, cultural and other social background,” said Kokuryo.

 “We wrote it to strengthen awareness about the nature of the technology, governance of the technology, and its development process, with a focus on responsible development,” he added.

 Please see the project overview and policy statement here.

 Keio and UNSW are the APRU member university leads of this project.